 “The school offers an exceptionally caring and challenging education to enable all its students to ACHIEVE” – Ofsted 2013

 All students in Year 10 are expected to take an active role in engaging with extracurricular activities in their chosen fields, whether it is in sport, music, drama, debating or any of the many other options that the school has to offer.
 The extracurricular offering for Year 10 is complemented by the opportunity to engage in a variety of activities and trips.
 This will stand you in good stead when completing UCAS applications and CV’s in the future.
 Please make the most of all opportunities that come your way.

 We strongly encourage students to develop all aspects of their character whether it is through their academic, creative or sporting achievements so that every student develops into a well-rounded individual.
 Jo Richardson prides itself on the motto ‘Success for All’ and a committed team of tutors and pastoral staff are dedicated to overseeing the progress and well-being of all students to ensure that they achieve their very best.
 In KS3 we witnessed students achieve great things through their commitment to sports teams, charity work and Student Voice so we have high expectations for the forthcoming year.

 Attendance is vital In Year 10 in order to ensure that all students achieve to their highest potential.
 There cannot be any gaps in your learning or this will make the exam periods extremely difficult.
 At the Jo Richardson Community School we follow a rigorous attendance policy and contact parents on a regular basis.
 We ask that parents call in and let the school know if their child is going to be away and send a note in on their return.
 We will monitor any student whose attendance falls below 95%.
-Finally having a growth mindset is the most effective way to become an independent learner and not giving up when the going gets tough.
+Finally, having a growth mindset is the most effective way to become an independent learner and not giving up when the going gets tough.
 Learning is not always easy but having the courage to give something a go and thinking of coping strategies to complete a difficult task will ensure you will always make progress.

-Mr Morgan – Head of Year 10
+Ms Branch – Head of Year 10